 The most common way meetings turn unproductive is multitasking – 92% of meeting attendees confess to multitasking during meetings, 41% of them admitting to doing it “all the time.”
 49% of attendees admitted to doing other, unrelated tasks.
 I hate to be the bearer of bad news but multi-tasking is a myth.
 People have become very skilled at switching between tasks quickly, but no person is capable of doing multiple tasks at the same time.
 That means half of your teams aren’t paying attention because they are incapable of doing so while working on other things.

-Bridgit Bench was built with construction manpower planning in mind – first we reduced the amount of time you spend in preparation of manpower meetings by streamlining data collection and management.
-Our goal is simple – to improve your manpower meetings by creating a powerful Project Gantt, fit to house your manpower meetings from beginning to end.
+Bridgit Bench was built with construction manpower planning in mind – first we reduced the amount of time you spend in preparation of your meetings by streamlining data collection and management.
+Our goal is simple – to improve your meetings by creating a powerful Project Gantt, fit to house your workforce planning meetings from beginning to end.
 Some of our users have been able to cut their meeting times in half with Bridgit Bench, and we’re only making it more powerful.

-After the launch of Bridgit Bench, the Project Gantt quickly became where many of our users expressed they’d like to spend more time during manpower meetings.
+After the launch of Bridgit Bench, the Project Gantt quickly became where many of our users expressed they’d like to spend more time during their workforce meetings.
 It’s a clear way to communicate and collaborate on project assignments while visualizing where each project is in its lifecycle.

 There’s a lot to cover here, so let’s get right to it.